 Under House Bill 1438, which legalized recreational marijuana in Illinois, cities may choose to allow cannabis consumption cafes or bars within city limits.
-Until then, consumption of THC products is strictly limited to private residences only.
+Until then, the consumption of THC products is strictly limited to private residences only.
 Even once recreational marijuana becomes legal, public consumption will still be outlawed.
-Unfortunately the list of places you can’t use marijuana is much longer than the list of places you can.
+Unfortunately, the list of places you can’t use marijuana is much longer than the list of places you can.

 Areas in Illinois that DO NOT allow the use of marijuana: